matthewhui1/699finalproject/README.md

 Next steps:
 - create more features
-- sacrificce some recall for better precision
+- sacrifice some recall for better precision